 Vedic Mathematics Academy • vedicmaths.org • One of several sites on the system of calculation known as Vedic Mathematics, or Sūtra-Based Computation.
 This system is based on 16 sūtras or aphorisms and was first published in 1965 by Swāmī Bhāratī Kṛiṣhṇa Tīrtha, Śhaṅkarāchārya of Govardhan Maṭh, Puri, in the east of India.
 This system uses sūtras and alternative methods of calculation to do arithmetic and other calculations in a way which is easier, more creative, and more enjoyable.
 This site is aimed at those interested in learning this system, for home or classroom study.

 Sūtras of Vedic Mathematics • The 16 sūtras and 16 upasūtras, in Sanskrit and in English translation by Swāmī Bhāratī Kṛiṣhṇa Tīrtha.
 An alternative system of calculation using these sūtras is outlined in Swāmī Bhāratī’s book Vedic Mathematics.
 The sūtras can be applied to any branch of mathematics to make it easier and more rewarding.

 Numeristics is an alternative, number-based foundational theory for mathematics.
 Using tools from Vedic Mathematics and other sources, numeristics provides practical, intuitive procedures for developing mathematical structures from a basis in what Vedic Mathematics describes as the absolute number or zero.
 An extension of numeristics, equipoint analysis, provides procedures for doing calculus by operating within zero.

 An Overview of Numeristics and Equipoint Analysis A brief overview of the four papers listed below, each of which is monograph length.
 The overview paper summarizes key findings.
 Definitions, proofs, and secondary findings are in the papers below.

-Numeristics: A Number-Based Foundational Theory of Mathematics • PDF 500K • Inspired in part by the recent revival of the Vedic tradition of India, as expressed by Maharishi Mahesh Yogi in his Vedic Mathematics.
+Numeristics: A Number-Based Foundational Theory of Mathematics • 600K • Inspired in part by the recent revival of the Vedic tradition of India, as expressed by Maharishi Mahesh Yogi in his Vedic Mathematics.
 This paper gives the fundamental ideas of numeristics as they apply to arithmetic and elementary algebra.
-Numeristics includes an alternative approach to analysis called equipoint analysis, described in the paper below. • Fifth edition, 5 June 2017.
+Numeristics includes an alternative approach to analysis called equipoint analysis, described in the paper below. • Seventh edition, 11 August 2020.